jjvenky/CO2-from-headwater-streams/README.md

 The raw data are csv files.

+* Dates are yyyy/mm/dd
+* δ13C-DIC values are in ‰ vs VPDB
+* DIC concentrations are in µmol/L
+* Temperatures are in °C
+* Depths are in cm

-The code are Matlab m files.
+The code are Matlab M files.